erinmaus/slick/README.md

 ### `slick.collision.shapelike` and shape definitions

 A `slick.collision.shapelike` can be a polygon, circle, box, or shape group.
-An entity can have multiple shapes via shape groups.
+An entity can have multiple shapes via shape groups. `slick.collision.shapelike` aren't instantiated directly; instead, you create a `slick.collision.shapeDefinition` constructor and pass in the physical properties of the shape.
+When adding a `slick.entity` to the world (or updating it), shape instances will be automatically constructed from the shape definitions.

+The only public field for a `slick.collision.shapelike` is a value called `tag`.
+This value is passed to a `slick.collision.shapeDefinition` constructor. `tag` can be any value.
+If not provided, `tag` will be `nil`.

 When adding or updating an `item` to the world, you can provide a `slick.collision.shapeDefinition`.
+The constructor for a `slick.collision.shapeDefinition` takes a list of properties that define the shape.
+All `slick.collision.shapeDefinition` constructors can take an optional `slick.tag` as the last value, which will be stored in the `tag` field of the `slick.collision.shapelike`.
+In order to to create a `slick.tag`, you can the `slick.newTag` constructor:

+* `slick.newTag(value: any): slick.tag`

+  Instantiates an opaque `slick.tag` instance wrapping `value`.
+Keep in mind the `tag` field will be the `value` argument, **not** a `slick.tag` instance.
+All shape definition constructors optionally take a `slick.tag` as the last parameter.

 The complete list of of shape definitions are:

-* `slick.newRectangleShape(x: number, y: number, w: number, h: number)`
+* `slick.newRectangleShape(x: number, y: number, w: number, h: number, tag: slick.tag?)`

   A rectangle with its top-left corner relative to the entity at (`x`, `y`).
 The rectangle will have a width of `w` and a height of `h`.

   For example, if an entity is at `100, 150` and the box is created at `10, 10`, then the box will be at `110, 160` in the world.

-* `slick.newCircleShape(x: number, y: number, radius: number)`
+* `slick.newCircleShape(x: number, y: number, radius: number, tag: slick.tag?)`

   A rectangle with its center relative to the entity at (`x`, `y`).
 The rectangle will have a radius of `radius`.

-* `slick.newPolygonShape(vertices: number[])`
+* `slick.newPolygonShape(vertices: number[], tag: slick.tag?)`

   Creates a polygon from a list of vertices.
 The vertices are in the order `{ x1, y1, x2, y2, x3, y3, ..., xn, yn }`.

   The polygon **must** be a valid convex polygon.
 This means no self-intersections; all interior angles are less than 180 degrees; no holes; and no duplicate points.
 To create a polygon that might self-intersect, have holes, or be concave, use `slick.newPolygonMeshShape`.

-* `slick.newPolygonMeshShape(...contours: number[])`
+* `slick.newPolygonMeshShape(...contours: number[], tag: slick.tag?)`

   Creates a polygon mesh from a variable number of contours.
 The contours are in the form `{ x1, y1, x2, y2, x3, y3, ..., xn, yn }`.